 Use the parental controls available on your child’s device and on apps or social media sites they frequent.
 This can help prevent your child from accessing drug content in the first place.

 There are tools that can help you supervise your child online.
-BrightCanary is a monitoring app that uses AI technology to scan your child’s text messages, YouTube and Google searches, and social media activity.
-The app will alert you to concerns (like drug content) so you can address them.
+BrightCanary is a monitoring app that uses AI technology to scan your child’s text messages (even deleted ones), YouTube and Google searches, and social media activity.
+The app will alert you to concerns dangers so you can address them together.

 Make it a point to routinely sit down together to look at their device.
 Regular tech check-ins not only help you keep an eye on your child’s online activity, but they also help establish open communication.